-Own the full weight and damage of your ‘thinking error.’
+Own the full weight and damage of your ‘thinking errors.’

-Closely examine the ramifications of your ‘thinking error.’
-Look at the ripple effect of how your thinking causes damage in your relationships.
+Closely examine the ramifications of your ‘thinking errors.’
+Look at the ripple effect of how your thinking causes damage.
 Feel the full impact of what you are doing and take responsibility for your actions.
 Sit with the pain of how you are thinking and how this impacts your behavior.

 A lie cannot exist side by side with the Truth.
 For example, if you have a tendency to minimize a problem, ask for the truth about a particular situation.
 Is ‘excess drinking’ really alcoholism?
 Is ‘problem shopping’ really an addiction to materialism?
 If your ‘thinking error’ is grandiosity, practice humility, deferring to your mate and allowing him/ her to make more decisions in your relationship.